Connect with us

 Nevertheless, Mr Kasuku maintained that the three berths planned for phase one of the Lamu Port development project would be finalised within the official timeline of 2020.

-“China Communication Construction Company is expected to complete construction of the (first) three berths by the year 2020 at a cost of Sh48 billion,” he said during a tour of the project last year.
+“China Communication Construction Company is expected to complete construction of the (first) three berths by the year 2020 for Sh48 billion,” he said during a tour of the project last year.

-The berths will have a 400m quay length and 14-18m draft on a distance of 6,000m – making Lamu Port the biggest deep sea harbor in the east coast of Africa.
+The berths will have a 400m quay length and 14-18m draft on a distance of 6,000m – making Lamu Port the biggest deep sea harbor on the east coast of Africa.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.